Environmental Science: Biological Perspectives

 Grading options: A-F (default), P-NP, audit

 Develops an understanding of environmental topics that are primarily biological in nature.
 Includes human population issues, matter and energy resources, ecosystems, environmental ethics, and food and land resources.
 The associated laboratories will illustrate these topics.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
+Audit available.

 A student will be able to collaboratively and independently: